HOME STALLIONS SALES HORSES SAGAS ANGLO-ARABIANS MNIE GUESTBOOK

 The Harford 4-H Farm Fair was our next show, with Senior day first.
 Conformation with Lucy and Rain went very well, as both won their classes.
 Lucy went great over fences for the most part, but had a few moments here and there that were silly.
 All in all, Cassie was happy with everyone!
 The Junior day got rained out after Showmanship, and postponed until August.

-East Coast was next, and we took only Par and PX this year.
+East Coast Championships was next, and we took only Par and PX this year.
 Again, it was ungodly hot!
 Par was awesome, although the judging was funny, and PX was Champion in Open and Reserve in ATR.
 Par did win a huge Hunter Pleasure JTR Championship Class, meriting a trip to the "spit box" for drug testing.
 Kim came with us the whole weekend and was a great help.

 Whew....next was Howard County Fair.
 Arabian day was blast!
 There were open classes too, so we took EVERYONE.
 What a great show!
 And the party afterwards was made more memorable by Scott's performance at the car wash.
+He decided to go through the car wash in the bed of my truck!

 Howard County Fair's Hunter Breeder show was that same week and we took Rain and Chance with Jet there.
-Our guys did GREAT against some really stiff competition!
+Our guys did GREAT against some really stiff competition.

 In the middle of all this, Snickers came into heat and we bred her to the full brother of the dog we bred her to in January.
 Pups would be due in October!